A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 get back to you after consulting with the leadership of our Division of Indian Work."

-Minnesota Baptist
+if the Minnesota Baptist

 Conference would write an apology letter